 - Custom scripts require understanding of EO data

-- Commercial pricing can be significant at scale
+- Commercial pricing can climb at scale

 Pricing: Free tier (limited); paid plans based on processing units.